Clean Water Wells & Sanitation

 Since 2004, World Hope International has worked to drill clean water wells and provide necessary sanitation in some the world’s most impoverished communities.
 Hundreds of thousands of people in Mozambique, Sierra Leone, Liberia and Cambodia are living healthier, more productive lives because of access to clean water.
 WHI responds to the water crisis by:

-Drilling wells: Clean water wells not only improve one’s quality of life, they prolong it.
-WHI drills borehole water wells in Sierra Leone, Liberia, Cambodia and Mozambique, which are run by crews made up of local engineers.
+Clean water wells not only improve one’s quality of life, they prolong it.
+WHI drills borehole water wells in Sierra Leone, Liberia, Cambodia, Mozambique, and Zambia, which are run by crews made up of local engineers.
 The teams drill wells in communities, schools, hospitals and other public institutions that lack a clean water source, and then train local leaders to maintain the wells and keep clean water flowing long after drilling is done.
 One well brings clean water to approximately 550 people.
-In partnership with UNOPS, WHI drilled wells to provide water at 3 major government hospitals in Sierra Leone.
-In 2017, WHI will be drilling community and health clinic wells for UNICEF Liberia.

 We're Proving It!